HeinrichHartmann/HeinrichHartmann.github.io/content/posts/2021-02-09-blog-reboot/index.md

   either link them for download from the index page, or embed them as iframe.

 * **Jupyter.** Jupyter notebooks can be exported to HTML in various ways.
-I have written posts in the past, that originated from Jupyter notebooks, and were converted to Mardown/HTML.
+I have written posts in the past, that originated from Jupyter notebooks, and were converted to Markdown/HTML.
 Marking cells/output as hidden is the most complicated bit here.
 With the new concept direct output to HTML is the way to go, and the integration should become simpler.

-* **org-mode.** In have not used org-mode much recently, but integrating posts from org-mode in various output forms, e.g. html, pdf, text, is rather straight forward.
+* **org-mode.** In have not used org-mode much recently, but integrating posts from org-mode in various output forms, e.g. HTML, pdf, text, is rather straight forward.

 Hugo allows posts to be published from a folder not a file.
 So it's possible to aggregate all the supporting material in a folder, before producing the results.